NYT: Donald Trump Jr. met with Gulf emissary ahead of 2016 election

 The Times identified the emissary as George Nader, a Lebanese-American businessman, and reported that he informed Trump Jr., President Donald Trump's son, "that the crown princes who led Saudi Arabia and the United Arab Emirates were eager to help his father win election as president."

-The newspaper reported that the social media expert, Joel Zamel, talked about how his company could help a political campaign gain an advantage.
+The newspaper reported that the social media expert and Israeli, Joel Zamel, talked about how his company could help a political campaign gain an advantage.
 According to the Times, the company had by then put together "a multimillion-dollar proposal for a social media manipulation effort to help elect Mr. Trump."

 It is unclear, however, whether a proposal was ever executed, and details on who commissioned it remain in dispute, the Times reported.

-Prominent Trump supporter Erik Prince, the former CEO of the controversial private security firm Blackwater, now called Academi, and brother of Education Secretary Betsy DeVos, organized the meeting, the Times reported.
+Prominent Trump supporter Erik Prince organized the meeting, the Times reported.
+Prince is the former CEO of the controversial private security firm Blackwater, which was later renamed and sold and now operates as Academi, and is the brother of Education Secretary Betsy DeVos.

-Alan Futerfas, a lawyer representing Trump Jr., told CNN in a statement "Prior to the 2016 election, Donald Trump Jr. recalls a meeting with Eric Prince, George Nader, and another individual who may be Joel Zamel.
+Alan Futerfas, a lawyer representing Trump Jr., told CNN in a statement "Prior to the 2016 election, Donald Trump Jr. recalls a meeting with Eric (sic) Prince, George Nader, and another individual who may be Joel Zamel.
 They pitched Mr. Trump Jr. on a social media platform or marketing strategy.
 He was not interested and that was the end of it. "

 CNN has previously reported that Nader was stopped and questioned by FBI agents at Washington Dulles International Airport in January and is cooperating with special counsel Robert Mueller's probe into Russian interference in the 2016 election and any links between Trump campaign associates and the Russian government, two sources familiar with the matter told CNN.